 - The make, model, fuel type– Generally, diesel cars demand more premium compared to petrol cars

-- The driver– Yes, the driver, his/her age profession also plays a role in deciding the premium for a car.
+- The driver– Yes, the driver, his/her age and profession also plays a role in deciding the premium for a car.

-What is not covered in my car Insurance package?
+What doesn’t cover my car insurance package?

 Below are some of the car insurance clauses and exclusions.